-Plans are afoot to transform a Brisbane paint factory—once the largest in the southern hemisphere—into Australia’s first fully-integrated arts village.
+Plans are afoot to transform a former Brisbane paint factory — once the largest in the southern hemisphere — into Australia’s first fully-integrated arts village.

-Having withdrawn their original residential development application with Brisbane City Council, a spokesperson said the project team will draw on feedback received during the community consultation process to lodge a revised application that includes a change of use from the current zoning of industrial to mixed use.
+Having withdrawn their original residential Development Application (DA) with Brisbane City Council, a spokesperson said the project team will draw on feedback received during the community consultation process to lodge a revised application that includes a change of use from the current zoning of industrial to mixed use.

 The number of units in the revamped design has not been released, and with a change of use application and formal development application yet to be submitted to council, local councillor Nicole Johnston expressed concern over the exact nature of the redevelopment.

 “The decision by the developer to withdraw the DA for high-rise units at the old paint factory site is good news given the high level of community concern around over-development,’’ Johnston said.